superpaul/style-guide/sunstarcebunewsstyle.md

 In headlines, capitalize only the first letter of the first word, aside from the proper nouns.

-2) Use lowercase for the names of legislative committees; the Senate blue ribbon committee, the House committee on justice and human rights.
+2) Use lowercase for the names of legislative committees; the Senate blue ribbon *committee*, the House *committee* on justice and human rights.

 3) Lower case city, province and government when used as generic terms, but capitalize them when referring to a specific unit.

-Cebu city residents cannot vote for officials of the Province, but are of course included in elections for National Government positions.
+Cebu *city* residents cannot vote for officials of the *Province*, but are of course included in elections for *National Government* positions.

-The government cannot prohibit the entry of persons with HIV.
+The *government* cannot prohibit the entry of persons with HIV.

 4) Capitalize proper nouns referring to the divinity and religious groups or sects, except in generic references.

-So: God, Allah, Yahweh, Muslims, Roman Catholics
+**So**: God, Allah, Yahweh, Muslims, Roman Catholics

-But: a Greek god, pagan goddesses
+**But**: a Greek god, pagan goddesses

-5) Use lower case when refering to everyday rites or ceremonies such as the mass, last rites, baptism.
+5) Use lower case when referring to everyday rites or ceremonies such as the mass, last rites, baptism.

 But capitalize religious holidays such as Christmas, Lent, Holy Week, Easter, Ramadan.

 6) The word following a colon is capitalized in headlines.
 In text, the word following a colon is capitalized only if it belongs to a complete sentence.

-Right: She had many skills: dancing, singing, painting.
+**Right**: She had many skills: dancing, singing, painting.

-Right: Her worry: She had far too many things to do.
+**Right**: Her worry: She had far too many things to do.

 **Captions or cutlines**